CXWorld/CapFrameX/README.md

 If you compare records from just a single game, this game is set as a title above the diagramm.
 If you compare records from multiple games, the names are labeled on the bars.
 In addition you have two adjustable contexts that are set as labels for each record.
 At the bottom is a toolbar where you can change the sorting and adjust the displayed metrics aswell as the contexts.
+For screenshot purposes you can activate "Custom title" to type in a title at the top yourself.
 The "Grouping" toggle switches between two sorting modes:
 off-> all records are sorted by FPS
 on-> records are sorted by game, then by FPS

-The second tab shows you the frametime graphs and L-shapes.
+The second tab shows you the frametime + FPS graphs and L-shapes.
 You can highlight the graphs with a mousover in the comparison list and also change their color or hide them.
 The toolbar now shows you the options to activate the range slider and the context legend for the frametime graphs.
 The context setting is shared between the two tabs.